-Many of us didn’t grow up with domestic help but nowadays, it’s common in Singapore resident households to hire a maid.
-On top of balancing work, family responsibilities and social obligations, how does one even find time to clean up the house?
-Foreign Domestic Workers (FDWs) can be a godsend, and if you are thinking of hiring a maid, here’s an easy guide that highlights all the important things you need to know as a maid’s employer.
+Many of us did not grow up with domestic help, but hiring a maid is now common in Singaporean households.
+How does one find time to clean the house while juggling work, family responsibilities, and social obligations?
+Foreign Domestic Workers (FDWs) can be a godsend, and if you’re thinking about hiring one, here’s a simple guide that covers everything you need to know as an employer.
 Read on!

 Eligibility (Employer requirements for hiring an FDW)

-Yes, hiring an FDW goes beyond just paying the wages.
-There are requirements that you need to fulfil.
-Governed by the Ministry of Manpower (MOM), you must be at least 21 years of age, be capable of being a responsible employer and that includes not being an undischarged bankrupt, so that you are able to pay for the services of your maid.
+Hiring an FDW entails more than just paying wages.
+There are some requirements you need to fulfil.
+According to the Ministry of Manpower (MOM), you must be at least 21 years old, capable of being a responsible employer, and not be an undischarged bankrupt to prove you are fit to hire a maid.

 Hiring a maid for the first time?
 Then you must attend an Employer Orientation Program (EOP) at least two working days before putting in an application for your maid’s work permit.
 This short three-hour course, also available online, helps you understand your role and responsibilities as an FDW employer.

-#TiqOurWord ePROTECT maid at Tiq by Etiqa Insurance is inclusive of a letter of guarantee to MOM (also known as a security bond).
+#TiqOurWord Tiq Maid Insurance is inclusive of a letter of guarantee to MOM (also known as a security bond).
 You can also opt for the Security Bond Protector to limit your liability from S$5,000 to S$250!
-Learn more here
+Learn more here.

 Mandatory maid insurance